decentralized-identity/claim-format-registry/spec/spec.md

 * Abbreviation: A short string without whitespace used as reference for a format.
 * AKA: Also known as...
 * Description: A narrative description
-* `alg`: A list of algorithm references from the JW* family of tokens (defined in [RFC7518sec3][]) that may be supported within the format.
+* `alg`: A list of algorithm references from the JW* family of tokens (defined in [[ref:RFC7518sec3]]) that may be supported within the format.
-* `proof_type`: A list of Linked-Data integrity proof types (defined in the [Data-Integrity][] draft specification, a work item of the Verifiable Credentials working group at the W3C) that may be supported within the format.
+* `proof_type`: A list of Linked-Data integrity proof types (defined in the [[ref:Data-Integrity]] draft specification, a work item of the Verifiable Credentials working group at the W3C) that may be supported within the format.

 ### Additional Instructions for Registrants